 Ahmadiyya sources tell us that Mirza Ghulam Murtaza was serving (see Dard) under Jean-Baptiste Ventura, who was an italian that was working with the Sikh empire in terms of armaments and leading armies.
 It seems that this Italian was ran out of India when Mahārājā Sher Siṅgh’s assassination happened in September 1843.

 During the last days of the Sikh rule an abortive effort was made by some Sikhs to kill Ghulam Murtaza and his brother Mirza Ghulam Muhyuddin in Basrawan, near Qadian, where the two had been confined by them, but they were eventually rescued by their younger brother Mirza Ghulam Haidar (see Dard).
 This was the person who’s son went missing and his land was thus in dispute, MGA agreed to transfer the land to Ahmad Beg, however, MGA wanted his daughter to be married to him, the famous case of Muhammadi Begum.
+Per the Punjab Chiefs, MGA tells us that his father “awaited the arrival of the British monarchy like a very thirsty person looks forward to water” [RK, v.
+15, p.
+113; a little below the middle of the page].

 See Dard, pages 17-18.
 This proves that the Mirza family turned on the Sikh Empire and was to be awarded.